Vld-Msh/remarcable-data-pipeline/README.md

 ## Future Enhancements (Not Implemented)

-Production-grade improvements that would be the next iteration but were kept out of this submission to stay within the time envelope:
+Production-grade improvements that would be the next iteration but were kept out of this submission to stay within the time frame:

 - **Slack alerting via AWS Chatbot** - route the SNS alerts topic to a `#data-alerts` channel using `aws_chatbot_slack_channel_configuration`.